-Now I will be the first to admit that this concept of “dying” to myself can be easier said than done.
-It’s something that I’ve been praying about and struggling with for a while now.
+Now I will be the first to admit that this concept of “dying” to myself is easier said than done.
 In order to die to self, I have to set aside my desires, my hopes, my dreams, my goals and exchange them for His desires, His hopes, His dreams, and His goals.

 Daily taking up my cross means just that.
 I wake up in the morning and before my feet even hit the ground, I die to self and live in Him.

-I have been crucified with Christ and I no longer live, but Christ lives in me.
-The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me. – Galatians 2:20 (NIV)
+I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me. – Galatians 2:20 (NASB)